andrsem/dev_notebook/lib/programming_fundamentals/testing.md

 - regression testing - ensures that changes haven't broken existing functionality
 - UI testing - replicates how a user interacts with an application and checks all the system layers
 - performance testing - determines how a system performs under a particular workload
-- API testing - checks the functionality, reliability, performance and security of APIs
+- API testing - checks the functionality, reliability, performance, and security of APIs